bobmahalo/DTCC/Treasury Stock.md

-Treasury stock consists of a company's own shares that it repurchases from the open market, and the [[SEC]] governs the rules for how publicly traded companies must report these activities.
+Treasury stock consists of a company's own shares that it repurchases from the open [[Stock Exchange]], and the [[SEC]] governs the rules for how publicly traded companies must report these activities.
 The repurchase of shares can be a strategic move to return capital to shareholders, increase earnings per share, and signal management's confidence in the company's value.

 Public companies execute share buybacks for a variety of strategic reasons: